 CROQUETTES

 Set aside 15ml of flour for Step 4.
-In a bowl, combine the cooled mashed potato, the grated cheese, and seasoning.
+In a bowl, combine the cooled mashed Potato, the grated cheese, and seasoning.
 Scoop out a heaped tbsp of mixture at a time and roll into balls to make 5-7 croquettes per portion.
 In a shallow dish, whisk 1 egg.
 Prepare two more shallow dishes: one containing the remaining flour (seasoned lightly), and the other the breadcrumbs.
 Coat the croquettes in the flour, then the egg, and lastly, in the breadcrumbs.
 Place all the croquettes on a baking tray.
 Chill in the freezer for at least 5 minutes.

 SAUCE